How to Become a Home Care Assistant

 If you would like to gain the necessary education to become a home care assistant, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the U.S. Department of Labor, the median yearly wage in 2010 was $19,640 for personal care aides and $20,560 for home health aides, but salaries ranged from $16,000 to $30,000.
+According to the U.S. Department of Labor, the median yearly wage in 2012 was $19,910 for personal care aides and $20,820 for home health aides, but salaries ranged from $16,330 to $29,250.
 Salaries and benefits vary according to the employer as well as geographic region where the assistant works.
 Facilities tend to pay more than home care agencies.
+As of May 2013, the Bureau of Labor Statistics stated that the median salary of home health aides had increased to $21,020.

-Job opportunities for home care assistants will be numerous from now well into the future; based on its statistic, the U.S. government anticipates a 70% employment increase for home care assistants until 2020.
+Job opportunities for home care assistants will be numerous from now well into the future; based on its statistic, the U.S. Bureau of Labor Statistics anticipates a 48% employment increase for home health aides and a 49% increase in jobs for personal care aides between 2012 and 2022.
 This job growth is due mostly to two factors: more elderly people needing care, and the high turnover rate of home care assistants.
 The Direct Care Alliance affirms that insufficient wages contribute to the high turnover.